-Event if general economic conditions remain unchanged, the value of an investment in the Fund may decline if the industries, sectors or companies in which the Fund invest perform poorly or if events adversely affect the Fund.
+Event if general economic conditions remain unchanged, the value of an investment in the Funds may decline if the industries, sectors or companies in which the Funds invest perform poorly or if unforeseen events adversely affect the Funds.
 In addition, legal, political, regulatory or tax changes may also cause markets and price to fluctuate.
+The long-term impact of unforeseen events, including geopolitical norms, on supply chains and investment valuations are uncertain.